ptarmiganlabs/butler-app-duplicator/README.md

 * When new apps are created, their reload scripts are either left intact, or replaced with a new script (there are two different REST endpoints for this).
 If the script is replaced, the new script is retrieved from a URL - typically from a revision control system system such as Github.
 * Create a custom property (by using the Sense QMC) called "AppIsTemplate".
 It should only exist for Apps.
 Possible values should be "Yes" and "No".
+* If you are planning to use the UI, please go through the HTML and Javascript files, making sure to
+  * enter the FQDN or IP of your Sense server (needed for the link to the newly created apps).
+  * enter a URL for the feedback button to something that is relevant for you.
+By default it points to the issue creation dialog in this repository, which is probably not what you want in your production environment..
-* As of version 1.1.0, the app duplicator only works using https.
-It's a bit more work setting up, but security is important.
-No shortcuts.
+* As of version 1.1.0, the app duplicator only works using https. *It's a bit more work setting up, but security is important.
+No shortcuts.*

 # Usage
 Before using the app duplicator service, you need to specify what existing apps should be considered to be templates.
 Open the template apps in the QMC's app section, then set the custom property AppIsTemplate to "Yes" for these apps.
 That's it - no other configuration needed to make a template out of an existing app!

+## A note on SSL certificates
+All commucation is done using https.
+This includes both between the UI and the duplicator service, as well as between the duplicator service and Qlik Sense.
+If you use self-signed certificates in the duplicator service, you will probably get warnings when accessing the service.
+A better option is to use a proper certificate.
+If you don't already have one, it is possible to get free ones from [https://letsencrypt.org/](https://letsencrypt.org/).

 ## Retrieve a list of template apps
 You can use any tool capable of creating REST calls to test the service, including a simple web browser.